 With all the examples above, plus the more obvious disagreements, active listening is critical because the participants need a neutral and thorough reflection of what was said.
 With active listening, you make contact, absorb, provide reflection, and then confirm if your reflection is accurate.
 Many issues get resolved when the arguments are properly shaped in the hands of a neutral party, the facilitator.
 But what do you do when active listing fails?

 Alignment is a wonderful consulting term.
 It includes three syllables and remains abstract enough that it is never clear exactly how to do it.
-Frankly, it is easy, once you understand the holarchy.
+Frankly, it is easy to do, once you understand the holarchy.

-- Which argument best supports the project objectives, and why?
+- To what extent does each argument best support the project objectives, and why?

 - Which argument best supports the program objectives, and why?

-- Which argument best supports the business unit (ie, organizational) objectives, and why?
+- To what extent does each argument support the business unit (ie, organizational) objectives, and why?

 - Which argument best supports the enterprise objectives, and why?